-Using Service I limit state moment envelopes, the designer shall adjust cutoff points as necessary to provide additional reinforcement for the z-method of crack control in effect before the 2005 Interim [AASHTO-LRFD 5.6.7 (5.7.3.4 before 2005 Interim)].
-For the z-method the designer shall perform the check using computed service limit state stresses and the severe exposure condition.
+Using Service I limit state moment envelopes, the designer shall adjust cutoff points as necessary to provide additional reinforcement to meet the for the z-method of crack control requirements at bar cutoff points.in effect before the 2005 Interim [AASHTO-LRFD 5.6.7 (5.7.3.4 before 2005 Interim)].
+For the z-method t\The designer shall perform the check using computed service limit state stresses and the severe exposure condition (Class 2).